google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/html.md

 * How Chrome DevTools can help you experiment with HTML and DOM changes.
 * The difference between HTML and the DOM.

 You'll also have a real website!
+You can use this site to host your resume or blog.

 ## Prerequisites {: #prerequisites }